MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 3. When the user clicks **Connect**, these hashes are used to match connection settings within the [COSA database submission](planning-your-desktop-cosa-database-submission.md).
 For a device with an active SIM, the connection is successful and Internet connectivity is available.

-## <span id="Components"></span><span id="components"></span><span id="COMPONENTS"></span>Components
+## Components

-### <span id="Windows_8__Windows_8.1__or_Windows_10_certified_mobile_broadband_devices"></span><span id="windows_8__windows_8.1__or_windows_10_certified_mobile_broadband_devices"></span><span id="WINDOWS_8__WINDOWS_8.1__OR_WINDOWS_10_CERTIFIED_MOBILE_BROADBAND_DEVICES"></span>Windows 8, Windows 8.1, or Windows 10 certified mobile broadband devices
+### Windows certified mobile broadband devices

-To take full advantage of the Windows mobile broadband platform, your mobile broadband device must meet the Windows 8, Windows 8.1, or Windows 10 hardware certification requirements.
+To take full advantage of the Windows mobile broadband platform, your mobile broadband device must meet the Windows hardware certification requirements.
 For a comprehensive description of the hardware certification requirements, see [Windows Hardware Certification Requirements](/previous-versions/windows/hardware/cert-program/).

 For the end user, the most simplified connection experience is delivered with a USB-based mobile broadband device.
 As part of the hardware certification requirements, any mobile broadband device that manifests as a USB device must comply with the [Mobile Broadband Interface Model (MBIM) specification](../network/mb-interface-model.md) and the MBIM v1.0 Errata.
 This includes both external USB dongles and embedded modules that provide USB interfaces.
-For this class of devices, Windows 8, Windows 8.1, or Windows 10 includes a mobile broadband class driver, which eliminates the need for additional drivers from the IHV and simplifies the user’s connection experience.
+For this class of devices, Windows includes a mobile broadband class driver, which eliminates the need for additional drivers from the IHV and simplifies the user’s connection experience.
 Other hardware that is not USB and driver models can receive Windows 8, Windows 8.1, and Windows 10 certification and will provide the Microsoft Store mobile broadband app experience, but these are not supported by the mobile broadband class driver.

-### <span id="Mobile_broadband_class_driver"></span><span id="mobile_broadband_class_driver"></span><span id="MOBILE_BROADBAND_CLASS_DRIVER"></span>Mobile broadband class driver
+### Mobile broadband class driver

 The mobile broadband class driver reduces the burden on device manufacturers to deliver a custom driver for their specific mobile broadband device.
-The mobile broadband class driver manages any USB MBIM-compliant mobile broadband interface that meets the Windows 8, Windows 8.1, or Windows 10 device certification.
+The mobile broadband class driver manages any USB MBIM-compliant mobile broadband interface that meets the Windows device certification.
 When a certified device is connected, no additional drivers are required and Windows can immediately use the device to connect to your network.
 The mobile broadband class driver conforms to the Windows mobile broadband driver model and provides full functionality to the Windows Mobile Broadband Service.
 It supports GSM networks, including HSPA+ and LTE; CDMA networks; and dual-mode networks offering 3G CDMA and 4G LTE.
 It also supports operator messages such as SMS and USSD, and EAP-SIM-based authentication.

 **Note**
-While USSD, EAP-SIM, and multiple PDP contexts are supported by the mobile broadband class driver, they are optional components of the Windows 8, Windows 8.1, or Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) hardware certification requirements.
+While USSD, EAP-SIM, and multiple PDP contexts are supported by the mobile broadband class driver, they are optional components of the Windows for desktop editions (Home, Pro, Enterprise, and Education) hardware certification requirements.
 Multiple PDP contexts are required for Windows 10 Mobile for hardware certification, however.

 Additional device functionality can be implemented using custom device service extensions, which will be exposed directly to the mobile broadband app through the WinRT Device Services API.

 For more information on the mobile broadband class driver, see [Mobile Broadband (MB) Reference](/windows-hardware/drivers/ddi/_netvista/).

-### <span id="Device_service_extension_API"></span><span id="device_service_extension_api"></span><span id="DEVICE_SERVICE_EXTENSION_API"></span>Device service extension API
+### Device service extension API

 One of the distinct advantages to using the Windows platform is the ability to provide new hardware scenarios that support operator differentiation.
 The Windows mobile broadband platform is expected to enable differentiation for operators that can command higher customer loyalty and brand equity.
 The platform provides a set of extension points that you can incorporate into your unique experience.